What is a urinary tract infection?

 UTIs are very common during pregnancy, and are best treated early.
 If you notice the symptoms of an infection, seek medical advice from your doctor, midwife or pharmacist.

-For more information on UTIs, visit the Kidney Health Australia Factsheet on UTIs.
+For more information on UTIs, visit the Kidney Health Australia page on UTIs.

 Learn more here about the development and quality assurance of healthdirect content.